 The integrity of data and, by implication, the usefulness of the research it supports, depends on careful attention to detail, from initial planning through final publication.

-UVM Policy on Access to and Retention of Data
+UVM Procedure and Practice on Access to and Retention of Data

-This policy specifies individual and institutional rights and responsibilities concerning the access to and retention of data developed and/or used in the conduct of externally sponsored research and scholarly activity while an individual is employed by the University.
+This prodecure and practice specifies individual and institutional rights and responsibilities concerning the access to and retention of data developed and/or used in the conduct of externally sponsored research and scholarly activity while an individual is employed by the University.
 It covers the rights and responsibilities of individual members of the University community, the University, and those external to the University who may have rights of access to the data.
-This policy has been developed by the Committee in response to Federal regulation regarding the status and disposition of data developed under Federal sponsorship, and brings UVM into compliance with those regulation.
+This prodecure and practice has been developed by the Committee in response to Federal regulation regarding the status and disposition of data developed under Federal sponsorship, and brings UVM into compliance with those regulation.

 Data are created at the University of Vermont by faculty, staff, and students in the course of their scholarly activities and often while conducting projects funded by external sponsors.
 By tradition and for practical reasons, the creators of data retain control of, access to, and use of data even though the University, through the requirements of external sponsors, may be required to hold title to the data.
 Because of the obligations accepted by the University in sponsored project agreements, the University recognizes that it has responsibilities with respect to access to and retention of data.